-Before introducing a historical event (such as a war, the slave trade, or the adventures of an early explorer), present the situation to students hypothetically.
+Before introducing a historical event, present the situation to students hypothetically.
 Have them close their eyes and imagine… or use photos (from the internet) and other artifacts to tell about the political climate or cultural environment of the time.
 What shapes history are the things that people were willing to fight for and change, so getting students to care about what their ancestors did is critical.
 Have students think or write independently about how they would have responded to a historical dilemma, and after they have gathered their thoughts, have them discuss in groups.
-For example, pose the scenario of the English (Pilgrims) who wanted religious freedom—what would students do?
-Try to overthrow the government?
-Make do with the situation and work within the system?
-Someone will eventually suggest finding a new place to live, and that’s when you can say, let’s find out what some people REALLY did 500 years ago.
-Put students in groups and give them three choices based on the discussion, and try to get the entire group to decide on one choice.
-Be sure to discuss how to respectfully agree or disagree.
-Groups could make a chart listing the reasons for their choice.
-While this may seem advanced for the elementary grades, remember that students don’t have to give realistic responses or think out all possible consequences: just getting them to THINK about their choices and those of people long ago is enough to get them engaged and thinking critically in a way that is developmentally appropriate.
+After learning about more of the complex factors that impacted that moment in time, have students revisit their initial thoughts and update them to include additional perspectives they hadn’t previously considered.

 2) A-Z Vocabulary/ Social Studies Word Wall or Word Bank

 Create a word wall for the unit you are studying, and have students suggest words to add.
 This can be done traditionally on a wall, or in other ways, such as a file folder word bank.
 These file folders can be kept up for reference during your unit, then put in the writing center for students to continue to incorporate the vocabulary in their writing.